frePPLe/frepple/doc/user-guide/model-reference/resources.rst

 Time buckets resource
 ---------------------

-A resource of this type is constrained by its available time per time bucket.
+A resource of this type is constrained by the amount of resource-hours per time bucket.
 E.g. A resource that has 40 hours available per week.

-The available time per capacity per time capacity bucket is computed
+The available time per capacity bucket is computed using:
-using:

 * its size, as specified by the maximum or the maximum_calendar field.